 Retail PD models are based on pools of homogeneous exposures segmented by a combination of application scores, behavioural scores and other risk drivers reflecting borrower, facility and delinquency characteristics.
 PD pools are calibrated through-the-cycle using at least five years of historical data that covers a full economic cycle.
 For low default portfolios, internal and/or external proxies that are highly correlated with internal defaults are used to estimate the long-run average PD.
-A regulatory floor of 0.03 per cent is applied to all PD pools.
+In Basel III, regulatory floor of 0.03 per cent is applied to all PD pools.
+In Final Basel III Reforms, PD floor of 0.1 per cent is applied to revolvers under qualifying revolving retail exposures and 0.05 per cent is applied to the rest of the PD pools.